New Brunswick Auto Insurance Requirements

 This is the last mandatory coverage required for a car insurance policy in New Brunswick.
 This will protect the insured in the event of a collision by an uninsured party.
 This coverage will also apply to a hit and run collision where the car or the driver was unidentified.
 Any damages caused to the car can also be claimed under this coverage when the car could be identified and the driver had no insurance.

 Optional Available Auto Insurance Coverage in New Brunswick

 Apart from the mandatory coverage mentioned above, a car owner may also purchase additional coverage for more security.
 The following optional coverage is available that could increase the level of protection.

 Collision / Upset Insurance

-This coverage helps to claim for losses due to a collision with another object, rolls over or collides with another vehicle.
-While claiming under this coverage, there would be deductible to be paid.
+This coverage helps to claim for losses due to a collision with another object, rolls over, or collides with another vehicle.
+While claiming under this coverage, there would be a deductible to be paid.

 When you buy a vehicle through a car dealer they may sell you Gap insurance.
 This coverage would help to pay for the difference in the actual value of the vehicle and the remaining loan amount if your car gets totaled.
 You may also check with your existing car insurance company to compare the quotes as they may give you a better rate than the car dealer.

 It is mandatory to drive with active insurance in New Brunswick.
 If you are caught driving without insurance that may invite penalties and or jail time.
 Your driver’s license may also get suspended.
 In case you are involved in a collision while driving without insurance, any claim made against you will be covered by the special funds in New Brunswick.
 These funds are managed and administered by the insurance industry and the government.
 Since you had no insurance you are at fault and have to repay the fund.
 In the meantime, your license may be suspended.